Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Multiple data on epidemics

 \subsubsection{Exact inference via pseudo-marginal methods}

 To properly account for dependence and stochasticity, a simulation algorithm is proposed to approximate the joint likelihood of the hospitalization and IC data.
-The joint probability distribution can be decomposed in two ways:
+Their joint probability distribution can be decomposed in two ways:

 where, in both cases, the second of the two factors is available in closed form (Equation \ref{eq14}).